 Björkdal is permitted to use the Kåge River as a water source for the processing plant.
 The allowed amount is 50 l/s (180 m3 per hour).
-The plant uses approximately 150 m3 per hour and of this amount, half is recycled from the tailings facility.
+The plant uses approximately 150 m3 per hour and of this amount, 55% is recycled from the tailings facility, and the remaining 45% is drawn from the Kåge River.
 Water used at the mine for purposes other than the processing plant is sourced from wells.